pdrummond/pauldrummond.dev/src/posts/thoughts-on-interviewing.md

 interviews fairly and with a view to getting as much value out of them as possible for both parties is one of the hardest parts of my job.
-I find candidates respond to the "informal chat" format extremely well, not because it's easy but because they feel like they are being seen as individuals and being treated fairly.
+I find candidates respond to the "informal chat" format extremely well, not because it's easy but because they are being seen as individuals and being treated fairly.
 Both parties appreciate the lack of pointless bureaucracy and nonsense that is so common these days.
-It gives off a really good impression about the type of company we are as well.
-It also helps to relax the candidate and make them feel at ease so we can really focus on finding out if they are a good fit for us and if we are a good fit for them.
-It re-frames it from a one-sided meeting with an interviewer leading from a position of superiority and an air of suspicion to something far more authentic and effective - an equal back-and-forth chat where the candidate is just as likely to be asking the questions as the interviewer.
+It also helps to relax the candidate and make them feel at ease so we can really focus in on finding out if we are a good fit for them and vice-versa.
+It reframes the entire interview from being a one-sided meeting with an interviewer leading from a position of superiority and an air of suspicion to something far more authentic and effective - a back-and-forth chat where the candidate is just as likely to be asking the questions as the interviewer.

 A lot of interviewers start by describing the role.
 This is a waste of time because most of the time the the candidate isn't even listening at this stage!
 They are too busy freaking out whether there will be an on-the-spot technical test!
-This is why I always start by explaining up-front there will be no tests or on-the-spot technical trivia during this interview and it will be an informal discussion structured around their CV.
+This is why I always start by explaining up-front there will be no tests or on-the-spot technical trivia - it will be an informal discussion structured around their CV.
 I find this instantly puts them at ease.
 Next, I ask the candidate to walk through their CV and give an overview of each role, their technical skills, programming languages experience, etc. I try very hard not to interrupt them during this part - the purpose of it is to provide the context for the rest of the discussion, so I'm hoping they cover a wide range of topics that I can revisit when asking questions later.
 One way I avoid interrupting is because I'm too busy writing notes but I have to be careful about doing so.
 I often make a joke _"I have a terrible memory so I'm just writing down reminders so I can't come back to them later"_ or something like that.
 Again, this puts them at ease and helps prevent them from wondering _"what is he writing about me?
 Did I just say something wrong?"_.

-After the candidate has finished summarising their CV, I begin asking questions such as “what are you most proud of?” and “can you discuss a project you hated and why” and “discuss a time when you made a mistake and had to recover”.
+After the candidate has finished summarising their CV, I begin asking questions such as _“what are you most proud of?”_ and _“can you discuss a project you hated and why?”_ and _“discuss a time when you made a mistake and had to recover”_.
 However, it’s better to avoid asking those questions generically without any context as that puts the candidate on the spot and they might rush and choose a suboptimal example.
 So I try to focus the questions on the candidate’s